Mass psychogenic illness: In schools

 In 1974, mass hysteria affected schools in Berry, Alabama, and Miami Beach.
 In Berry, it took the form of recurring itches.
 In the episode in Miami Beach initially triggering fears of poison gas.
 It was traced back to a popular student who happened to be sick with a virus.

 In June 1990, thousands were affected by the spread of a supposed illness in a province of Kosovo in March to June 1990, exclusively affecting ethnic Albanians, most of whom were young adolescents.
 Symptoms included headaches, dizziness, impeded respiration, muscle weakness, burning sensations, cramps, retrosternal/chest pain, dry mouth and nausea.
 After the illness had subsided, a bipartisan Federal Commission released a document, offering the explanation of psychogenic illness.
 Radovanovic of the Department of Community Medicine and Behavioural Sciences Faculty of Medicine in Safat, Kuwait, reported:

 This document did not satisfy either of the two ethnic groups.
 Many Albanian doctors believed that what they had witnessed was an unusual epidemic of poisoning.
 The majority of their Serbian colleagues also ignored any explanation in terms of psychopathology.
 They suggested that the incident was faked with the intention of showing Serbs in a bad light but that it failed due to poor organization.

-Rodovanovic stated that this reported instance of mass sociogenic illness was precipitated by the demonstrated volatile and culturally tense situation in the province.
+Radovanovic stated that this reported instance of mass sociogenic illness was precipitated by the demonstrated volatile and culturally tense situation in the province.

 Another possible case occurred in Belgium in June 1999 when people, mainly schoolchildren, became ill after drinking Coca-Cola.
 In the end, scientists were divided over the scale of the outbreak, whether it fully explains the many different symptoms and the scale to which sociogenic illness affected those involved.

 Starting around 2009, a spate of apparent poisonings at girls' schools across Afghanistan began to be reported; symptoms included dizziness, fainting and vomiting.
 The United Nations, World Health Organization and NATO's International Security Assistance Force carried out investigations of the incidents over multiple years, but never found any evidence of toxins or poisoning in the hundreds of blood, urine and water samples they tested.
 The conclusion of the investigators was that the girls were experiencing a mass psychogenic illness.

-In 2011, a possible outbreak of mass psychogenic illness occurred at Le Roy Junior-Senior High School, in upstate New York, US, in which multiple students began having symptoms similar to Tourette syndrome.
+In 2011, a possible outbreak of mass psychogenic illness occurred at Le Roy Junior-Senior High School, in Le Roy, New York, in which multiple students began having symptoms similar to Tourette syndrome.
 Various health professionals ruled out such factors as Gardasil, drinking water contamination, illegal drugs, carbon monoxide poisoning and various other potential environmental or infectious causes, before diagnosing the students with a conversion disorder and mass psychogenic illness.